 Task 2 H 4: Mean bias plots

 This section describes the mean bias for each of the meteorological variables simulated by the WRF model for a summer and winter episode each consisting of 20 consecutive days.
 The production run, px_acm2_morr_rrtmg, is the red curve in the following plots.
-The discussion here focuses on the whole domain (“FULL”) - plots for geographic subregions are available from the website.
+The discussion here focuses on the whole domain (“FULL”) - plots for geographic sub-regions are available from the website.

 Temperature